Aisin AW is working to design production processes with the goal of achieving innovative manufacturing.

 Innovative Manufacturing Framework

-This section details Aisin AW’s efforts to reduce CO₂ emissions and packaging material use in product distribution.
+This section describes our efforts to reduce CO2 emissions and the use of packaging materials in product distribution.

 Initiatives to Reduce CO2 Emissions